Recruit SignalsRecruit SignalsRecruit Signals

 The Cadence That Actually Converts

 Volume-only outreach, sending the same message to every company on a list, is the most common BD mistake in a stabilising market.
 It generates low reply rates and, more importantly, trains prospects to ignore you.
 Intent-led cadences perform measurably better.
-Firefish's 2025 BD strategy report found that agencies operationalising intent-led cadences and measuring reply and meeting-booked rates per sequence see up to a 40 to 50% uplift in conversion from first touch to qualified BD conversations compared with list-based, volume-only outreach.
+Agencies that build their BD around live market signals rather than static prospecting see a substantial uplift in conversion from first touch to qualified BD conversations compared with list-based, volume-only outreach.

 An intent-led cadence works like this.
 You identify a company entering its predictive window.
 Your first message references the specific signal that triggered your outreach (a funding round, a new leadership hire, an office expansion).
 You connect the signal to a concrete hiring implication in their sector.
 You ask a specific question.
 You do not mention your terms until the second or third contact.
 The reply rate difference is not marginal; it is structural.